What is Rotary?

 - Travel - Every Rotarian is welcome and encouraged to attend any of the 33,000 clubs in more than 200 countries and geographical regions.
 This bond creates an instant friendship wherever you are in the world.

 Through Rotary's service programs, a Rotary club can have a significant effect on the quality of life in its community.
 Programs of The Rotary Foundation offer opportunities to form international partnerships that help people in need worldwide.

 What are some of the characteristics of the Rotary Club of Karrinyup?

 The Rotary Club of Karrinyup is recognised as being a vibrant, progressive and fun group.
 The club is very active in the local community and at the international level.
 We are enthusiastic supporters of youth programs and have formed an earth committee, which is seeking ways to care for the environment.
 Whatever your interests, we will probably have a project that will interest you!

 How does the Rotary Club of Karrinyup support the community?

 In the forty seven years since the Club was formed, we have worked on a number of projects, providing support to many organisations and across many different and diverse areas.

-A major undertaking, which has has now been completed is the Kimberley Ear Bus Project.
-This project involved working with the Earbus Foundation WA to design and purchase a suitable vehicle, which was fit for purpose to operate throughout the Kimberley Region of Western Australia to undertake ear diagnostic tests to improve the health of Aboriginal Communities, particularly young children, who are most at risk.
+A major undertaking, completed a few years ago, is the Kimberley Ear Bus Project.
+This project involved working with the Earbus Foundation WA to design and purchase a suitable vehicle, which was fit for purpose to operate throughout the Kimberley Region of Western Australia.
+The mobile ear clinic currently undertakes ear diagnostic tests to improve the health of Aboriginal Communities, particularly young children, who are most at risk.